 With almost 30 years of successfully teaching math the Math-U-See way, we’re pretty confident that there’s a little something for everyone in our program.
-But we’re willing to admit, we might not be for everyone.
+But we’re willing to admit, we might not be for everyone; you might hate Math-U-See.
 We’re all about empowering our customers, not about just making the sale, so here’s a helpful list of things to consider before taking the plunge or making the switch.

 If you agree with one or more of the following statements, Math-U-See just might not be your cup of tea.

 1) You want to figure out how to teach math concepts on your own through trial and error.

 We provide complete teacher support, with videos showing how to use the manipulatives, supported by a written explanation in the Instruction Manual for each lesson.
 Important vocabulary is introduced and suggestions for additional practice, such as activities or games, are often provided.
 Maybe this seems like cheating, or maybe you think there’s nothing you can learn about how best to teach math concepts.
 We don’t want to step on your toes!